800-926-3775

 St. John's, Antigua - Saint John's is the capital of the island nation of Antigua and Barbuda.
 Located in northwestern Antigua, this is a cove of the Caribbean Sea, a major exporter of sugar, rum, cotton, handicrafts, fiber-made items, ceramics and fabrics.
 The city is also a tourist destination.
 St. John's skyline, capital and major city in Antigua and Barbuda, is mastered by the baroque magnificence of the St. John's Cathedral's dome and steeple.

-Castries, St. Lucia - Watch natives fashion boats from gum trees, write postcards in a Creole cafe.
-Shop for black coral carvings and exquisite silk-screened fabrics.
+Castries, St. Lucia - Watch natives make boats from gum trees, write postcards in a Creole cafe, and shop for black coral carvings and exquisite silk-screened fabrics in St. Lucia's capital.

 Bridgetown, Barbados - An island some say is more British than Britain.
 Here, cricket is the national sport and afternoon tea goes without saying.
 But Barbados is true blue Caribbean as well, with classic sand beaches, and wild monkeys in the jungle.